MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/install-configure-warehouse-management-app.md

 ### Download the app from Microsoft App Center

-As an alternative to downloading from an app store, you can also download the app from the Microsoft App Center.
+As an alternative to installing from an app store, you can instead download the app from the Microsoft App Center.
 The App Center provides a bit more flexibility by providing installable packages that you can sideload.
-It also lets you download previous versions and may provide preview versions with upcoming features that you can try out.
+In addition to the current version, it also lets you download previous versions and may provide preview versions with upcoming features that you can try out.
 To download current, previous, or preview versions of the Warehouse Management mobile app from Microsoft App Center, use one of the following links:

 - **Windows (UWP):** [App Center preview program - Windows](https://go.microsoft.com/fwlink/?linkid=2154406)
     (If you download a preview version, a few extra steps are required to install it.
 For details, see [Install a Build from App Center](https://docs.microsoft.com/appcenter/distribution/installation).)